Gillian Gilbert

 Gillian Lesley Gilbert (born 27 January 1961) is an English musician.
 She is the keyboardist and guitarist of the band New Order.
+In 2026, Gilbert was inducted into the Rock and Roll Hall of Fame as a member of New Order after two previous nominations.

 Early life

 Gilbert's family moved from her birthplace, Manchester, to the nearby market town of Macclesfield when she was young.
 She disliked living in Cheshire as a teenager and had wanted to live in Manchester.
 In the late 1970s, seeing Siouxsie and the Banshees play live on UK television was a life changing experience for her.
 "Me dad always says to us, 'You changed as soon as you saw Siouxsie and the Banshees on television'...
 And I really liked Gaye Advert out of the Adverts, who played bass, and I thought, 'Oh, there's nobody playin' guitar' - you know, women in bands."
 Her uncle taught her how to play guitar.

 Gilbert was then in a punk band with three girls, the Inadequates, who rehearsed at premises next to Joy Division.
 In a 1987 interview with Option, Gilbert reflected on the first time she became familiar with Joy Division: "We didn't have a car and us three needed a lift home.
 So we asked them, and they said, 'Alright, but you have to buy one of our singles.'
 So we did and got it home and played it on this horrible record player.
-We'd known Stephen [Morris] before.
+We'd known Stephen before.
 We thought, 'My God, this sounds horrible.'"
-She would later begin dating Morris.
+She would later begin dating and eventually marry Morris.